develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 Let's see if it works!

-## Applying Immutability Principle In OOP
+## Applying Immutability Principle in OOP

 In the example coming soon I'll use TypeScript programming language to highlight a design pattern that embeds some immutability into OOP.